coolnikitav/CodingLearning/computer-architecture/000-review-questions.md

 ```
 12 cycles

 ## 9 - 4.9

 ![image](https://github.com/coolnikitav/coding-lessons/assets/30304422/f32c40f0-1a12-4fa1-bf69-bce238d5d79d)

 a) What is the arithmetic intensity of this kernel?
 Justify your answer.

 Arithmetic intensity is the ratio of floating-point operations to memory bytes accessed.
-In this example, there are 6 FP ops per loop (4 mul, 1 add, 1 sub) and 10 bytes of memory accessed.
-This makes it O(N) arithmetic intensity.
+This code reads 4 floats and writes 2 floats for every 6 FLOPS, so arithmetic intensity = 6/6 = 1.

 b) Convert this loop into VMIPS assembly code using strip mining.
 ```